metarank/metarank/doc/quickstart/quickstart.md

 ```
 ![reranked](img/ranking2.jpg)

-As ranking was adjusted to a taste of the visitor, we can see that:
+Ranking was adjusted to a taste of the visitor, we can see that:
 * `Men in Black 2` went to the top, as it has similar tags and actors.
 * other space movies also went up (like `Armageddon`), as they're also space-related.
 * both parts of `Back to the Future` went significantly down, as not related to past visitor's clicks.